godot-rust/gdnative-book/src/recipes/logging.md

 A more robust solution is to integrate an existing logging library.

-This recipe demonstrates using the log crate with flexi-logger.
+This recipe demonstrates using the `log` crate with `flexi-logger`.
 While most of this guide will work with other backends, the initialization and `LogWriter` implementation may differ.

 First add the following crates to your `Cargo.toml` file.
+You may want to check the crates.io pages of the crates for any updates.

 ```toml
 log = "0.4.14"
 flexi_logger = "0.17.1"
 ```

-As the logger will need to use Godot's logging methods, add a Writer implementation:

-When using flexi_logger it requires a LogWriter implementation that can point to the godot_print! macro.
-Note: this will vary by logging framework.
+Then, write some code that glues the logging crates with Godot's logging interface. `flexi-logger`, for example, requires a `LogWriter` implementation:

 ```rust
 use gdnative::prelude::*;